agoering/spice-pinball/instructors/spice-libraries.md

 ### Updating the Libraries using Git

 If you use git, you can clone both the Pinball Library and SPICE Sketchbook into the Arduino folder.
-Additionally, if you have installed the libraries with the above instructions, you can get the freshest version by going to the terminal and running the following:
+Additionally, if you have installed the libraries with the above instructions, you can get the freshest version by making a shell script containing the following:

 ```
+#!/bin/bash
 cd ~/Pinball
 git pull
 cd ~/Spice
 git pull
+exit
 ```

-Download the [script]({{ site.url }}/sketches/update-sketchbooks.sh) and add execute permissions (chmod +x) to make it happen!
+Save as a ```.sh``` and run ```chmod +x``` on it in the terminal to make it a script!
+Pop it on the Desktop for easy access.

 In camp, we will place this into a shell script on the desktop.
 To run, simply right click "update-sketchbook.sh" and click "Execute."
 ### If your Arduino has a counterfeit FTDI chip